Corvus.Quantum

 Why Quantum-Proof

-Classical encryption (RSA, ECC) relies on mathematical problems like integer factorization that quantum computers can solve efficiently using Shor's algorithm.
-Lattice-based cryptography operates in an entirely different mathematical domain: it hides secrets inside high-dimensional geometric lattices where finding the shortest vector is computationally infeasible for both classical and quantum machines.
-As the number of dimensions grows, the search space expands exponentially, making brute-force attacks impossible regardless of computing power.
+Classical encryption (RSA, ECC) relies on integer factorization.
+Quantum computers can solve this efficiently using Shor's algorithm.
+Lattice-based cryptography works in a different mathematical domain.
+It hides secrets inside high-dimensional geometric lattices.
+Finding the shortest vector in such a lattice is computationally infeasible for both classical and quantum machines.
+As dimensions increase, the search space expands exponentially.
+Brute-force attacks become impossible regardless of computing power.

 Classical Encryption (RSA)